pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 }
 ```

-Instead, the JSAX-RS API is structured around three core entities:
+Instead, the JSAX-RS API has been thought around the three following core entities:

 - **application**: represents the entire set of functionalities defined for a distributed software
 - **state**: specifies the application state for the current client
 - **transition**: defines the way to navigate from the current step to another one

-All of these entities are exposed as interfaces to ensure weak coupling between all nodes over network.
+All of these entities are exposed as interfaces to ensure weak coupling between the nodes of an application over different networks.
 The following diagram shows cardinality relationships between these entities: